 And so it began my rebirth....

-Stay tuned for my next blog on my rebirth.
 Thank you for taking the time to read this story as this was very difficult for me to write.
 I hope I was able to inspire at least one person by writing this.
 If you're going through a similar situation, don't lose hope.
 Things DO get better, keep your head up, keep pushing, keep fighting for your life and your health even when people try to tear you down, and most importantly, believe in yourself and stay away from toxic people.
 Healing is not linear.
 The most important thing I ever did through this journey was let go of the toxic people who delayed my healing.
-Once I got rid of them I was able to heal much faster.
-Love and light! :)
+Once I got rid of them I was able to progress much faster.
+Find your voice and speak up! :)